bookstairs/bookhunter/README.md

   -t, --thread int        The number of download thead (default 1)

 Global Flags:
-  -c, --config string       The config path for bookhunter
+  -c, --config string     The config path for bookhunter -k, --keyword strings   The keywords for books
       --proxy string      The request proxy
-  -a, --user-agent string   The request user-agent (default "Mozilla/5.0 (X11; Linux i686; rv:13.0) Gecko/13.0 Firefox/13.0")
-      --verbose             Print all the logs for debugging
+      --retry int         The retry times for a failed download (default 3) -s, --skip-error        Continue to download the next book if the current book download failed (default true) --verbose           Print all the logs for debugging
 ```

 ### Register account in Talebook